tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 [TOC]

 The TESS observatory consists of the spacecraft and the payload.
 The TESS payload has a single instrument, a camera suite composed of 4 wide field-of-view optical cameras and their associated hoods, mount, sun shield, and Data Handling Unit (DHU).
-The payload is coupled to the spacecraft, an Orbital Sciences LEOStar-2/750 satellite bus.
+The payload is coupled to the spacecraft, an NGIS LEOStar-2/750 satellite bus.
 The spacecraft provides power (via two deployable solar arrays), attitude control, data storage, and communications/transmission.

 <br/>